Chrysler New Yorker: 1965–1968

-Although 1966 was another good sales year for the Chrysler division overall, with a nearly 29% increase in production and sales of 262,495, New Yorker numbers were down somewhat to 47,579.
+Although 1966 was another good sales year for the Chrysler division overall, with a nearly 29% increase in production and sales of 262,495, New Yorker numbers were down to 47,579.

-1967 brought a complete redesign of all sheet metal below the beltline.
-The most recognizable new styling features were wraparound parking lights at the front and taillights at the rear.
-A new "fasttop" design for the two-door hardtop replaced the more formal look of 1965–66.
+Chrysler completely redesigned sheet metal below the beltline for the 1967 model year.
+New styling features were wraparound parking lights at the front and taillights at the rear.
+A new "fasttop" design for the two-door hardtop replaced the more formal look of the 1965 and 1966 designs.
 The four-door sedan reverted to the four-window style as used on the Newport line.

-Sales fell 20%, the company's lowest in five years due to an economic slump that year.
+Sales fell 20%, the company's lowest in five years, due to an economic slump that year.

 Styling changes for 1968 included a new grille, bumpers, front sheet metal, rear fenders, and rear deck.
-Although the Newport and 300 four-door hardtops received a new, sportier roofline shared with Dodge and Plymouth, the New Yorker continued with the roofline first introduced for 1965.
-Main exterior features distinguishing the New Yorker from the other Chrysler lines were a full-width grille with a rectangular pattern, repeated at the rear by the full-width deck trim, and continuous lower bodyside molding.
+Although the Newport and 300 four-door hardtops received a new, sportier roofline shared with Dodge and Plymouth, the New Yorker continued with the roofline introduced in 1965.
+The main exterior features distinguishing the New Yorker from the other Chrysler lines were a full-width grille with a rectangular pattern, repeated at the rear by the full-width deck trim, and continuous lower bodyside molding.

-Chrysler production rebounded with the year setting a record at 264,863 cars built, 48,143 of which were New Yorkers, a slight improvement over the '66 level.
+Chrysler production rebounded with the year setting a record at 264,863 cars built, Of these, 48,143 were New Yorkers, a slight improvement over the 1966 level.